Village Congregational Church

 From Top left: Alex Griffith, Linda O'Dea, Meghan Griffith,

-Anwyn Dickinsen, Abigail Jerusik,
+Anwyn Dickinsen, Abigail Jerusik, Larry Sears,

 James Kitchen, Josh Wachtel, Mike Metzger, Josh Wachtel and James Kitchen